nilsmartel/neuronal/README.md

 # neuronal

-W.I.P. of a basic Neuronal Network in Rust.
+W.I.P. of a basic Neural Network in Rust.
 From Scratch.